 What to do at Fulton Mall

 The Fulton Mall is undergoing a transformation.
 Many new shops have opened in the last decade including the trendy City Point, which is home to a Century 21, Target, Alamo Draft House, and a large food market.
-The area also has a growing nightlife with hip bars like the country chic Livingston Manor and Kimono Rooftop Bar with its stunning views and exceptional cocktails.
+The area also has a growing nightlife with hip bars like the country chic Livingston Manor and Kimoto Rooftop Bar with its stunning views and exceptional cocktails.
 If you want to get discount tickets to Broadway shows, you should stop by the TKTS booth in Downtown Brooklyn near Fulton Mall.

 Where to Shop and Eat

 For a trip into shopping history, head to the iconic Macy's on Fulton Street.
 The art deco structure was originally Abraham & Strauss.
-It's now undergoing renovations, but it's open to the public.
-For a deeper look into the history of the building, read a recent non-fiction book about the historic department store.
+For a deeper look into the history of the building, read a non-fiction book about the historic department store.

 After you've finished your shopping spree, you will have plenty of dining options.
 Fulton Mall is home to an outpost of the popular Shake Shack.
 You can find almost every fast food chain in the area, but you might want to hold off of those eats because there are tons of first-rate food in the area.
 Be sure to allow enough time to explore DeKalb Market Hall, which opened to the public in spring 2017 as "notably one of the largest food halls in the country, offering a distinctly Brooklyn point of view."
-The 33,000-square-foot space is home to almost 40 local and regional food outposts including The Arepa Lady, Steve's Key Lime Pies, Wilma Jeans, Hard Times Sundaes, Ample Hills, Bun-ker, Wilma Jean, Fulton Landing Seafood Company, and Katz’s Delicatessen’s where the famed deli will expand and open its first new outpost after decades at the Lower East Side location.
+The 33,000-square-foot space is home to almost 40 local and regional food outposts including The Arepa Lady, Hard Times Sundaes, Ample Hills Creamery, Bunker, Fulton Landing Seafood, and A Taste of Katz’s.